Do Not Duplicate

 Service contracts.
 These “extended warranties” are usually worth skipping.
 A service contract is simply a promise to perform or pay for certain repairs or services.
 Service contracts often duplicate what’s provided in the standard warranty you get with a car or an appliance.
 Read your regular warranty carefully.
 Then compare it to the service contract.
 Sometimes, you can purchase service contracts later, when the original warranty expires.
 Also keep in mind that if you purchase such items with a credit card, the card issuer often provides its own warranty on the purchase.

 Short term Health Insurance.
-The millions of people who are currently unemployed are currently dealing with this issue.
+The 15 million people who are currently unemployed are currently dealing with this issue.
 After a job loss you must immediately make a decision about your health insurance.
 Under federal law you are allowed to get COBRA insurance to cover you for about 18 months after you leave.
 This allows you to keep your health insurance from your former employer.
 The kicker is that you have to pay the whole premium now instead of the discounted amount you were paying when you worked for your former employer.
 Typically this doubles or triples the amount you will be paying for health insurance each month.
 This increase in monthly costs couldn’t come at a worse time.
 When you lose your job you try to cut expenses, not increase them.
-The better idea is to purchase a high deductible insurance from a health care company.
+The better idea is to purchase catastrophe or high deductible insurance from a health care company.
+This kind of coverage does not cover regular doctor’s visits or help pay for medication.
+It is only for big things that would involve hospital stays and surgery.
 This insurance is much cheaper though and will bridge the gap until you find a new job and can return to full coverage health insurance.

 Personal Injury Protection (PIP) Insurance.
 Some states require residents to carry Personal Injury Protection (PIP) insurance, with their automotive insurance.
 PIP insurance is required in any state that utilizes “no-fault” automobile insurance laws.
 If you have a good health, life or disability insurance policy, chances are that you already have PIP coverage.
 If your health insurance policy provides PIP coverage and you are carrying PIP insurance coverage on your automotive policy, then you are duplicating your PIP coverage, across two policies unnecessarily.
 Save money by eliminating this add-on from one of the two policies.